YihuaLiang95/Lab2cRobot-Beta/README.md

    # 5. Week 8 and 9</br>
    Arranged the codes in the github.

-   Colabrated with Yihua Liang: built the voiceprint module, which recognize voice and tell the name of the speaker.
+   Colabrated with Yihua Liang: built the voiceprint module, which recognizes the voice and tell the name of the speaker.
    The voiceprint module includes three parts: voice recording, voice recognizing and speech synthesis.

    Implemented the voiceprint module into the voice module, so we can turn on the voiceprint module using voice command.